-Myeloma patient Lisa Anderson leads the Target Myeloma team who are taking on the 2018 Myeloma UK London Paris Ride.
+Myeloma patient Lisa Anderson led the Target Myeloma team who took on the 2018 Myeloma UK London Paris Ride.

 On 5 September 2016 at the age of 41 Lisa Anderson was diagnosed with Stage 3 Light Chain myeloma.